Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 All Fediverse Enhancement Proposals must be written in English, be properly formatted as [CommonMark][CommonMark] and be reasonably grammatical.

 Authors should use inclusive language and examples and refrain from using [oppressive terminology][Internet-Draft-terminology].

+Similarly, when discussing proposals in issues and pull request comments, proposers, contributors and editors alike should engage in good faith and avoid attributing malicious intent to contributions that fall outside the scope of the project or exercises of editorial authority.

 ### Proposal Title and Identifier